-The admission limit for September 2014 is 60 pupils.
+The admission limit for September 2016 is 60 pupils.

-The school will admit children with a statement of Special Educational Needs which names this school.
+The school admit children with a statement of special educational needs or an Education Health and Care Plan which names the school.
 This will be in addition to any specific arrangements to specialist provision.